kokyriakidis/pbRUGD-workflow/README.md

 ## Workflow for the comprehensive detection and prioritization of variants in human genomes with PacBio HiFi reads

-_Note_: Workflow is committed.
-Web app code to come.

 ## Authors

 - William Rowell ([@williamrowell](https://github.com/williamrowell))